harlow/go-micro-services/README.md

     git clone git@github.com:harlow/go-micro-services.git

-Create a Postgres database for test and development environments:

-    CREATE DATABASE auth_service_development;
-    CREATE DATABASE auth_service_test;

-Use [goose][1] to manage database migrations:
+Install [goose][1] for managing database migrations:

     go get bitbucket.org/liamstask/goose/cmd/goose

-Run the user service migrations:
+Run the installation script

-    cd user_service
-    goose up
+    ./bin/setup

-Add a new user to the database with `auth_token=VALID_TOKEN`.
+Add a new user to the development database with `auth_token=VALID_TOKEN`.

-### Boot the Services

-To make the demo as straigforward we'll use Foreman to bool all the services at once.

-Create a `.env` file in the project root:
+A new `.env` file was created in the project root.
+Make changes if needed:

     API_PORT=8000
     LIKE_SERVICE_PORT=5001